Wednesday, June 14, 2023

 POISONS AND BLACK MASSES

--- The Affair of the Poisons by Arlette Lebigre, 1989 (in French)
+-- L'Affaire des poisons by Arlette Lebigre, 1989

 Adapted from a map of 1676 / zoom

-An Alchemist's Family by Pieter Bruegel the Elder, 1558 / zoom
+An Alchemist's family by Pieter Bruegel the Elder, 1558 / zoom

 *At least that is what we know of two women mentioned on the next page: Marie Bosse, whose drunken boasting triggered the police inquiry, was the spouse of a counterfeiter sent to the galleys and La Voisin's husband was a failed craftsman.

-...then proximity to the alchemists / counterfeiters led to making poisons, which did not require strength and needed only a kitchen to produce.
+They told fortunes and sold aphrodisiacs.
+Proximity to the alchemists / counterfeiters led to making poisons, which did not require strength and needed only a kitchen to produce.

 # # #